Anychain-Personal-Exchange/APEX/docs/apex-design-approach.md

 ## Step1: Identify System Operations

 A system operation is an abstraction of a request that the application must handle.
 It’s either a command, which updates data, or a query, which retrieves data.
 The behavior of each command is defined in terms of an abstract domain model, which is also derived from the requirements.
-The system operations become the architectural scenarios that illustrate how the services collaborate.
+The system operations become the architectural scenarios that illustrate how the domains collaborate.

 <table>
   <tr>